Internet-Draft alternate-uuid-encoding December 2025

 4.9.
 Compressing Nullish Characters

-Some BaseXX alphabets may use varying techniques for compressing nullish characters which can sometimes yeild values smaller than what is cited in Section 4.2.
+Some BaseXX alphabets may use varying techniques for compressing nullish characters which can sometimes yield values smaller than what is cited in Section 4.2.

 4.10.
 Encoding Availability